rsek/dataforged/markdown/Oracles.md

 91–98  | ⏵Action + Theme
 99–100 | Roll twice

-#### Feature
+#### Opportunity

-Use this table to reveal a new aspect of the location.
+Use this table to help envision a beneficial encounter or event, such as when rolling a strong hit with a match in a location.

 Roll   | Result
 :-----:|-----------------------------------------------------